texfaq/texfaq.github.io/FAQ-marginmanual.md

-Margins are controlled by two parameters: `\oddsidemargin` and `\evensidemargin`, whose names come from the convention that odd-numbered pages appear on the right-hand side ('recto') of a two-page spread and even-numbered pages on the left-hand side ('verso').
+Margins are controlled by two parameters: `\oddsidemargin` and `\evensidemargin`, whose names come from the convention that odd-numbered pages appear on the right-hand side (''recto'') of a two-page spread and even-numbered pages on the left-hand side (''verso'').
 Both parameters actually refer to the left-hand margin of the relevant pages; in each case the right-hand margin is specified by implication, from the value of `\textwidth` and the width of the paper.
 (In a one-sided document, which is the default in many